Oasis Design logo

 Another wise feature of the AZ law: ...
 It does not proscribe design specifics.

 Instead, regulators require that systems meet performance goals.
 They don't care how the system is built.
 They just want it to function well.
 This is the preferred approach.
-It creates a favorable climate for innovation.
-Technical progress is not likely to quickly outdate the law.
+It creates a favorable climate for innovation, and the regulation is not as likely to be quickly outdated by technical progress.

 The final idea I suggest you copy: